 19. Customer Service

-A bad customer service can drive potential buyers away, stop existing ones from buying again and even cause negative reviews.
+Bad customer service can drive potential buyers away, stop existing ones from buying again, and even cause negative reviews.

 Your business might be online but your customers are still human.
-Make sure to have a professional, friendly and all in all amazing customer service in place.
+Make sure to have professional, friendly, and all in all amazing customer service in place.

 Extra Tip: In case you want to hire a remote worker for your customer support tasks, check out the linked post to learn the best steps on how to do so.